jakebathman/tailwindcss-uk-docs/source/docs/configuration.blade.md

 ---
 extends: _layouts.documentation
 title: "Configuration"
-description: "A guide to configuring and customizing your Tailwind installation."
+description: "A guide to configuring and customising your Tailwind installation."
 titleBorder: true
 ---